clap-rs/clap/README.md

 ## What's New

+Here's the highlights for v2.9.2

+* fixes bug where --help and --version short weren't added to the completion list
+* improves completions allowing multiple bins to have seperate completion files

 Here's the highlights for v2.9.0

 * **Completions:**  one can now [generate a bash completions](http://kbknapp.github.io/clap-rs/clap/struct.App.html#method.gen_completions) script at compile time!
 These completions work with options using [possible values](http://kbknapp.github.io/clap-rs/clap/struct.Arg.html#method.possible_values), [subcommand aliases](http://kbknapp.github.io/clap-rs/clap/struct.App.html#method.aliases), and even multiple levels of subcommands